 Four years ago today we handed Apollo over to a surgeon we had only met the day before, trusting she would fix our son.
 We were told this was a one-time surgery.
 Afterward, he would be able to eat freely and within a few months, he would be breathing easy.

 But none of it actually worked out that way.

-Now here we are with a five-year old who just weathered pneumonia beautifully.
+Now here we are with a five-year-old who just weathered pneumonia beautifully.
 He is thriving in school (when he makes it).
 He has no memory of either of his heart surgeries.
-He doesn’t considered himself any different from any of his peers.
+He doesn’t consider himself any different from any of his peers.
 And that’s just the way I like it.

 The anniversary of his first heart surgery is always bittersweet.